Retire in France

 What is it like to retire in France?

 "There are lots of cultural activities in our region as we are close to both Carcassonne and Narbonne, not too far from the coast with beautiful vineyards for miles around.
 Lots of easy walks and the Canal du Midi to walk along.
 Idylic on a fine spring or summer day, and not that bad in winter either if well wrapped up against the cold.
 It does get cold her in the South of France in the winter which many people do not count on.
 We did our research and knew we could have temperatures of -15C at times between November and March.
-However, it is usually a fairly dry if cold winter," explained a retiree in Aude and Herault Departments.
+However, it is usually a fairly dry if cold winter," explained one retiree living in Aude and Herault Departments.

 We are the best possible negotiator to help our expatriate clients to safely, efficiently and effectively find the right property in the right place in the French Riviera.
 Whether buying or renting, French Riviera House Hunting's objective is to find the best place for you, making sure that there are no hidden problems in the acquisition or renting process!